SOCIAL ACTION COMMITTEE

 Several new initiatives have been created with a focus on the needs of local refugee and immigrant communities.

-In 2017 and 2018, WES members participated in the Syrian Supper Club.
+WES members participated in recent years in the Syrian Supper Club.
 Groups of WES members enjoyed a dinner at a member’s home that was cooked by a Syrian refugee family.
 The dinners exposed us to new and delicious foods as well as enjoyable and valuable interactions between the diners from WES and the Syrian families who prepared the meals.
 Fees collected for the dinner went to the cooks to assist their efforts to become more self-supporting.
 Watch for announcements of more dinners in the pipeline for coming months.

 Synagogue Coalition on the Refugee and Immigrant Crisis (SCRIC): In 2016, WES was one of the founding synagogues of SCRIC.
 SCRIC now includes 17 synagogues and 4 non-profits.
 Its mission is to provide information, support and resources to refugees and immigrants, to educate our own communities, and to plan joint actions with other groups and institutions.
 It also acts as a clearinghouse for information on activities conducted by existing groups.